FlowFuse/website/src/blog/2023/01/getting-started-with-node-red.md

 ### What's Next?

 Well done, hopefully you've now got your first flow up and running and your mind is racing with all the possibilities of what comes next.
 Enjoy using Node-RED and thanks for reading.
+If you'd like to dive deeper into more Node-RED capabilities and how it can help in an enterprise setting, check out our [eBook The Ultimate Beginner Guide to a Professional Node-RED](https://flowfuse.com/ebooks/beginner-guide-to-a-professional-nodered/).